ZehaIrawan/Fundamentals/js/gaps/index.md

 1. Token Bucket (most common)

 I’ll implement this with setInterval for clarity, but in production I’d avoid timers and calculate allowance based on elapsed time

+===
+# Static
+- The static keyword defines a static method or field for a class

+Rule of thumb

+“Does this need instance data?”
+Yes → regular method
+No → static method

+Instance data is data stored on an object instance, accessed via this, and unique per instance of a class.

+- The extends keyword is used in class declarations or class expressions to create a class that is a child of another class.